a review of Fable II

 2. You are able to find the large, glowing signboard out in front of the house

 Walk up to the signboard, press the Action Button, and you’re reading it.
-If your Xbox 360 is a launch model that hasn’t red-ringed yet (holy shit, only one month left on warranty :-/ ), it might jitter a bit bringing up the menu, so be patient or you’ll end up accidentally buying some marketplace stall like we did.
+If your Xbox 360 is a launch model that hasn’t red-ringed yet (holy stuff, only one month left on warranty :-/ ), it might jitter a bit bringing up the menu, so be patient or you’ll end up accidentally buying some marketplace stall like we did.
 That’s a good rule of thumb for Fable 2: whenever you are tempted to press the button again because “maybe the game didn’t notice”, it’s probably your Xbox’s fault.

 When you buy a house, you see options: